Create a Welcoming Foyer with Unexpected Paint Colors

-Add a different color to one of the walls in your foyer for an element of interest when guests step into your home.
+Add an element of interest when guests step foot into your home with a different color on one of the walls in your foyer.
 This is also the perfect alternative if you like a dark color, but don’t want the entire foyer to be a deep shade.

 Add an Accent Door

 An alternative to painting an accent wall in your foyer is to paint the front door an interesting color.
-This could keep you from getting sick of the same color palette that you see when arriving home every day.
-As a bonus, a colored door will hide everyday stains and wear and tear that are likely to appear on white surface.
+This small project can completely change the look and feel of your home, welcoming guests from the outside and breaking up the monotone colors you see when coming home every day.
+As a bonus, a colored door will hide everyday stains and wear and tear that are likely to appear on a white surface.

-You can even try a fun, bright accent color to lighten up your dark foyer.
-One example of this is to paint a door bright yellow for a navy blue foyer.
+In addition to a front door refresh, you can even try a bold accent color to lighten up your dark foyer.
+One example is to paint a bright yellow door for a navy blue foyer.
 If your foyer is more of a muted color, such as a sage-green or a light gray, painting your door a deep shade could provide a pleasant contrast.